-Tyndall effect is the phenomenon by virtue of which a beam of light gets scattered after striking the particles that are present between its path.
+Tyndall effect is the phenomenon by virtue of which a beam of light gets scattered after striking the particles that are present in its path.
 In simple words, the Tyndall effect is based on the scattering of light and is best demonstrated by colloidal solutions.
 It is named after an Irish physicist John Tyndall.
 The phenomenon of the Tyndall effect helps the path of light to be clearly visible.

 1. Visible Rays of Sunlight

 When the rays of the sunlight hit the dust particles, all the colours contained by the light wave get equally reflected.
 This is because the dust particles are significantly larger in size than the wavelength of the light wave.
 A similar phenomenon can be observed in a forest after heavy rainfall.
 The water molecules present in the atmosphere scatter the light.
-Hence, in both cases, the phenomenon of Tyndall scattering makes its path of the light clearly visible.
+Hence, in both cases, the phenomenon of Tyndall scattering makes the path of the light clearly visible.

-2. Light from a Car Visible in Fog
+2. Scattering of Car Light in Fog

 Fog is a visible layer of water vapours and ice crystals that is present above the surface of the earth.
-During foggy weather, the light rays emitted from the headlight of a car strike the particles contained by the fog and get scattered away.
-Thereby, allowing the observer to trace the path taken by the light to travel.
+During foggy weather, the light rays emitted from the headlight of a car strike the particles contained by the fog and get scattered away, thereby allowing the observer to trace the path taken by the light to travel.
 Hence, the visible path of light that is emitted by the headlights of a car during foggy weather is a prominent example of the Tyndall effect.

 3. Light Shined through Milk

 When laser light is made to shine through a container that is filled with a mixture of milk and water, its path is clearly visible.
 This is because the particles of the resultant colloid are large in size than the wavelength of the light.
-The colloid consists of dispersed particles i.e., the milk particles and the dispersion medium i.e., the water.
-When the laser hits the particles of the colloid it gets scattered due to the dispersed particles.
-Thereby, allowing the proper visibility of the path taken by the light to travel.
+The colloid consists of dispersed particles, i.e., the milk particles and the dispersion medium, i.e., the water.
+When the laser hits the particles of the colloid, it gets scattered due to the dispersed particles, thereby allowing the proper visibility of the path taken by the light to travel.

 4. Blue Coloured Iris

 Human eyes that appear blue in colour do not contain any colour pigments in them.
-The Iris is made up of two layers the stroma and the epithelium.
+The Iris is made up of two layers, the stroma, and the epithelium.
 In the case of blue eyes, the stroma is translucent in nature and does not contain any pigment.
 The white light is reflected by the stroma and gets scattered after undergoing reflection.
 The blue colour gets scattered more than the other colours because of its shorter wavelength.
-Hence, providing the blue colour to the eye.
-Thereby, contributing to yet another example of Tyndall scattering.
+Hence, providing the blue colour to the eye, thereby contributing to yet another example of Tyndall scattering.

 5. Smoke from Motorcycles